ChanganVR/CADRL/README.md

 Collision Avoidance with Deep Reinforcement Learning](https://arxiv.org/abs/1609.07845) by Yu Fan Chen, Miao Liu, Michael Everett and Jonathan P. How

+This library is no longer maintained.
+CADRL and GA3C-CADRL is also implemented in our newest library [CrowdNav](https://github.com/vita-epfl/CrowdNav), which is easier to use and can be better used for benchmarking RL navigation algorithms.

 ## Usage
 Training with specified configuration on CPU: